navaneeth/navaneeth.hugo/content/about.md

 -	[libuv](https://github.com/joyent/libuv/)
 -	[White](https://github.com/TestStack/White)

 I also do freelance projects.
-Feel free to contact me if required at navaneethkn *at* gmail *dot* com
+Feel free to contact me if required at navaneethkn *at* gmail *dot* com.